Loading...

 Could automation improve claim denial statistics?

-To help end the cycle of denials, more healthcare providers are turning to claims management software to resolve or prevent the snags that interfere with claims processing and billing workflows and boost claim success rates.
+To help break the denial spiral, more healthcare providers are turning to claims management software.
+Leveraging technology helps organizations resolve or prevent the snags that interfere with claims processing and billing workflows – boost claim success rates.
+That said, around half of providers still review claims manually.

-For those who are curious but cautious, here are a few ways claims automation can help improve claim denial statistics:
+Here are a few ways claims automation can help improve claim denial statistics:

-• Connect the entire claims process end-to-end: Using an automated, scalable claims management system like ClaimSource® helps providers manage the entire claims cycle in a single application.
+• Connect the entire claims process end-to-end: Using an automated, scalable claims management system – like ClaimSource® – helps providers manage the entire claims cycle in a single application.
 From importing claims files for faster processing to automatically formatting and submitting claims to payers, it simplifies the claims editing and submission process to boost productivity.

 • Improve cash flow: Automating claim status monitoring is one way to accelerate claims processing and time to payment.
-Enhanced Claim Status eliminates manual follow-up so staff can process pended, returned-to-provider, denied,or zero-pay transactions as quickly as possible.
+Enhanced Claim Status eliminates manual follow-up so staff can process pended, returned-to-provider, denied, or zero-pay transactions as quickly as possible.

-• Eliminate manual processes: While there are some tasks that genuinely need a human touch, too much staff time is wasted on repetitive, process-driven activities that would be better handled through automation.
-Denials Workflow Manager automates the denial process to eliminate the need for manual reviews.
+• Reduce denials: Denials Workflow Manager automates the denial process to eliminate the need for manual reviews.
 It helps staff identify denied claims that can be resubmitted and tracks the root causes of denials to identify trends and improve performance.
 It also integrates with ClaimSource, Enhanced Claim Status and Contract Manager, so staff can view claim and denial information on a single screen.

 Improving claim denial statistics with AI

-While automation speeds up the denials workflow by taking care of data entry, AI can look at that data and recommend next steps.
-Current ClaimSource users can now level up their entire claims management system with AI AdvantageTM, which interprets historical claims data and payer behavior to predict and prevent denials.
-The video below gives a handy walk-through of how AI Advantage’s two offerings, Predict Denials and Denial Triage, can help providers respond to the growing challenge of denials:
+Current ClaimSource users can now level up their entire claims management system with AI Advantage, which interprets historical claims data and payer behavior to predict and prevent denials.
+The video below gives a handy walk-through of how AI Advantage’s two offerings, Predict Denials and Denial Triage, can help providers respond to the growing challenge of denials.

 Related Posts